NixOS/nix.dev/source/tutorials/learning-journey/packaging-existing-software.md

 # Packaging Existing Software With Nix

-One of Nix's primary use-cases is in addressing common difficulties encountered while packaging software, like *managing dependencies*.
+One of Nix's primary use-cases is in addressing common difficulties encountered while packaging software, like managing dependencies.

 In the long term, Nix helps tremendously in alleviating that stress, but when *first* packaging existing software with Nix, it's common to encounter missing dependencies preventing builds from succeeding.